hytechclub/hytechclub.github.io/Spring2021FormerStudents.md

 - **Laptop, desktop PC or Chromebook**
   - A Chromebook screen may make it difficult to watch the Zoom meeting and code at the same time.
 A second device may be recommended in order to do both at the same time.
 - **Microphone or other audio equipment**
-  - If students don't have a microphone attached to their computer, they can connect to audio via phone.
+  - If students don't have a microphone attached to their computer, they are required to connect to audio via phone.

-**Applications are due Wednesday, February 10, 2021.** You will receive a confirmation notification via the e-mail address on your application within 3-5 business days after submitting an application.
-We will review all applications and consult with your former instructors to make sure we make the best decision for your learning path.
+**Applications are due by 11:59PM ET Wednesday, February 10, 2021.
+Students will be sent a confirmation that their application has been received (<ins>via the e-mail addresses on their application</ins>) within 5-7 business days from submitting their application.** We will review all applications and consult with your former instructors to make sure we make the best decision for your learning path.
 Our goal is to make decisions as quickly as possible, so everyone has enough time to plan for the upcoming semester. **The semester will start on February 16 or 17, depending on your course assignment.**

 Applications are open to the public, and we encourage you to tell your friends & family about Virtual Hy-Tech Club.
 Please direct them to [www.hyland.com/techoutreach](https://hyland.com/techoutreach) for more information.